 MHA Program Competencies

-Effective work in all health leadership positions today requires successful development of competencies and thoughtful use of technical, managerial, and leadership skills.
+Effective work in all health leadership positions requires successful development of competencies and thoughtful use of technical, managerial and leadership skills.
 Employers often assume that current health administration graduates have acquired the appropriate competencies and skills to better prepare them for their employment responsibilities.
-The Master of Health Administration Program’s accreditation body, Commission on Accreditation Healthcare Management Education (CAHME), calls for demonstrated abilities among students in a variety of competency and skill areas.
-The competencies and skills approved by the MHA Program have been identified as those that will enable our students to gain the essential competencies and skills that will increase their professional capabilities upon graduation and continue their professional growth using these competencies long after earning our MHA degree.
+The Master of Health Administration program’s accreditation body, the Commission on Accreditation Healthcare Management Education (CAHME), calls for demonstrated abilities among students in a variety of competency and skill areas.
+The competencies and skills approved by the MHA program have been identified as those that will enable our students to gain the essential competencies and skills that will increase their professional capabilities upon graduation and continue their professional growth using these competencies long after earning the MHA degree.

-- Identify the main components and issues of the organization, financing and delivery of health services and public health systems in the U.S.
+- Identify the main components and issues of the organization, financing and delivery of health services and public health systems in the United States.

 - Describe the legal and ethical bases for public health and health services.